nickela125/japanese-study/Conversation Sentences.md

 - Who is your favourite rider?
 - My favourite rider is Marc Marquez.
 He is winning the championship this year.
 - I saw X near the train station while I was walking to work.
+- I was planning on going to bed early, but I didn't because I played Stardew valley